Latter-day Saint Missionaries in the Guatemala Earthquake of 1976

 For part of the two months of Camp Patzicía, another missionary and I took care of the camp during the day.
 One day for example, we saw a calf born, killed six chickens, hauled several hundred gallons of water up from the well, distributed food and clothing to people who showed up at the church, washed the morning and evening dishes, cleaned the kitchen, dining room, tents, and camp, sorted the clean clothing and delivered it to each tent, ran some errands in town, and moved a piano and some other things from the rooms in the church.

 One day when Greg Martin and I were in the camp, a helicopter landed in the field next to the church.
-A man came running out of the helicopter and asked “Did you get the powdered milk from Candada?”
+A man came running out of the helicopter and asked, “Did you get the powdered milk from Canada?”
 It seemed an odd question, since we didn’t know anything about milk from Canada.

 For a few weeks, the Guatemalan National Observatory installed a seismograph in town.
 It measured tremors of up to 3.5 on the Richter scale.
 They come from near the surface, which means the ground is moving and unstable.
 The center of the activity is about four miles south of Patzicía, near the volcano Fuego.